CaseyMcGuire/CS315_Fall2014/cs315_hwk4/README.txt

 place, etc.).
 I found I had to go back and tinker with the pivots to make it look right.

+-For some reason, whenever I saved a series of poses in a .json file, I couldn't change them.
+That is, I would create .json file with a series a poses and it would work fine.
+But when I tried to change that file and have the robot dance, it would still do the original dance.
+My only solution was to just keep creating new .json files.

 /**********************************************************************
  * List any other comments (about the assignment or your submission)